grafana/shared-workflows/actions/send-slack-message/README.md

-# send-slack-notification
+# send-slack-message

-This is a composite GitHub Action used to send Slack notifications to the Grafana workspace.
+This is a composite GitHub Action used to send Slack messages to the Grafana workspace.
 You do not need to set up Slack webhooks in order to use this action.

 See the docs for the [slackapi/slack-github-action workflow](https://github.com/slackapi/slack-github-action/blob/main/README.md#technique-2-slack-app) for more info.
 Our installation is via Slack App.